 PURPOSE OF THIS POSITION

-This position requires a full range of body motion with intermittent activities in sitting, walking, lifting, bending, squatting, climbing, kneeling, twisting and standing.
-The associate must be able to lift 50 pounds.
-The individual must have excellent eye/hand coordination with the ability to grasp, push and pull, finger dexterity and fine manipulation.
-The associate must be able to reach work above the shoulder, and be able to use foot controls.
+This position requires a full range of body motion with intermittent activities in walking, lifting, bending, squatting, climbing, kneeling, and twisting.
+The associate will be required to sit for five hours a day.
+The individual must be able to lift ten to twenty pounds and reach work above the shoulders.
 This position requires corrected vision and hearing in the normal range.
-The associate must have excellent verbal skills to communicate with patients, physicians, and co-workers.
+The individual must have excellent eye-hand coordination and verbal communication skills to perform daily tasks.